Lilmortal/youngi-ui/README.md

 The website content is being updated by headless CMS, most notably what and where each images are placed in the DOM.

-This website supports dark mode (with an odd case of a bug with the loading bar being black in Android phones).
+This website supports dark mode (with an odd case of a bug with the loading bar being black in Samsung Internet phones).
 In the future, when Strapi, the headless CMS supports internationalization, we will add it in, if the demand for Korean translation is still there.